susannapaoli/web-scraper-nyt/README.md

 # NYT Web Scraper

-This scraper program is designed to retrieve articles from the New York Times website using two methods: the NY Times API and general web scraping techniques.
+This scraper program is designed to retrieve articles from the New York Times website in two steps using the NY Times API and general web scraping techniques.

-***Please note***: We are only able to use web scraping to retrieve articles in the second phase because we have a digital subscription to the NY Times.
-Without a subscription, web scraping may be in violation of the NY Times' terms of service.
-Please use this program responsibly and ensure that you have the appropriate permissions before using it.
+***Please note***: We can use web scraping to retrieve articles in the second phase because we have a digital subscription to the NY Times.
+Without a subscription, web scraping may violate the NY Times' terms of service.
+Please ensure that you have the appropriate permissions before using it.

 ## NY Times API